Mortgage Servicing: Everything You Need to Know

 The mortgage note likely will have already been sold on the secondary mortgage market to a government-backed home mortgage company such as Fannie Mae or Freddie Mac.
 These companies then bundle similar mortgage types and sell them as investments.

-From the borrower’s point of view, one company gave them a loan, one company holds their mortgage note, and yet another company is responsible for taking care of the administrative tasks of the loan (though some borrowers will have the same lender and servicer).
+On the borrower’s side, here’s how it works: One company gives them a loan, one company holds their mortgage note, and yet another company is responsible for taking care of the administrative tasks of the loan (though some borrowers will have the same lender and servicer).

 Most borrowers will only see who the company taking care of these tasks is.
 That’s the mortgage servicer, which collects your payments, responds to your inquiries, and ensures that the proper entities are paid, including the owner of your mortgage note and all parties that need to be paid from your escrow account.